There are two words that can brighten the day of college students with bills to pay: quick money.

 The OG side hustle that kept you occupied in middle school can be a profitable part-time option while you’re in university.
 Not only does taking care of other people’s kids pay well but it can also accommodate a busy college schedule.

-Before you find a client, it’s best to figure out what days and times you can commit and then figure out your hourly rate.
+Before you find a client, it’s best to figure out what days and times you can commit to and figure out your hourly rate.
 You can create a profile on websites like Sittercity, UrbanSitter, or Care.com.

 22. Flip Furniture or Clothing